nmorey/git-maintain/README.md

 # How do I use it

 ## Branch setup
-As said, this uses the branching schemes used by git-topic-branches.
+As said, this uses the branching schemes recommended/compatible of git-topic-branches.

 A non compulsory recommendation is to create
 I personnaly uses this scheme for my rdma-core work: